ethersign/ethersign/README.md

 4. ETHan gives Github this signature and they use Ethersign to validate it against the Public Key and the Challenge.
 Github noticed that it came back valid so they add a new record in their database stating that ETHan does indeed control the account at Public Key 0xacbFBdc72626c2264a72a352733ae58244ee3BEf and his avatar is now one of the Cryptopunks at that address.

 5. At no time did ETHan expose his private key on the internet, but now Github knows that he is the owner of the account.
+Ethersign is not a service or a company, it is not in the cloud, it is just a small set of cryptographic math functions.